 - Reduction in Labour & other costs

-12) Can list out some disadvantages of manual testing?
+22) Can you list out some disadvantages of manual testing?

-- Manual Software Testing requires more time and more resources.
+- Manual testing requires more time and more resources.

-- Executing same test case repeatedly is error prone and boring.
+- Executing the same test case repeatedly is error-prone and tedious.

-- It is impractical to do manual testing on very large projects and time bounded projects.
+- It is impractical to do manual testing on very large and time-bound projects.

-Selenium is a free (open source) Test Suite framework.
-It is used to automated Web and Mobile environments.
-It consists of
+Selenium is a free (open source) test automation suite.
+It is used to automate Web and Mobile environments.
+It consists of the following.

 - Selenium WebDriver

 27) Tell me about QTP